jihoonakang/pyBaram_xccels/doc/src/user_guide.rst

 Non-dimensionlization
 *********************
-``pyBaram`` does not nondimensionalize the governing equations, thus it is recommended to assign scaled variables as initial and boundary conditions.
+``pyBaram`` does not non-dimensionalize the governing equations, so it is recommended to assign scaled variables for initial and boundary conditions.

-The following approah is recommended.
+The following approach is recommended:

 .. math::
     \rho^* = \frac{\rho}{\rho_{\infty}}, u^* = \frac{u}{a_{\infty}}, p^*=\frac{p}{\rho_{\infty} a_{\infty}^2}, T^*=\frac{T}{T_{\infty}}